BhallaLab/almirah/docs/source/user-guide.rst

 in a database.
 This enables easy querying and filtering.

-At an abstract level, each dataset can be thought of as a :class:`~napi.Layout` of files.
-Each :class:`~napi.File` is associated with a bunch of tags.
-Each :class:`~napi.Tag` is a *name:value* pair that is derived from the filename and metadata files associated to a file.
-To create an instance of :class:`~napi.Layout`, pass the root directory path of the dataset as an argument to :meth:`~napi.Layout.create`:
+At an abstract level, each dataset can be thought of as a :class:`~almirah.Layout` of files.
+Each :class:`~almirah.File` is associated with a bunch of tags.
+Each :class:`~almirah.Tag` is a *name:value* pair that is derived from the filename and metadata files associated to a file.
+To create an instance of :class:`~almirah.Layout`, pass the root directory path of the dataset as an argument to :meth:`~almirah.Layout.create`:

 .. code-block:: python

-		lay = napi.Layout.create("/path to dataset")
+		lay = almirah.Layout.create("/path to dataset")

-Unless otherwise specified by passing a :class:`~napi.Specification` instance via ``spec``, napi will use the BIDS specification.
+Unless otherwise specified by passing a :class:`~almirah.Specification` instance via ``spec``, almirah will use the BIDS specification.

-napi automatically retrieves a previous index and skips indexing if the layout is found, to force reindexing set ``reindex = True``.
+almirah automatically retrieves a previous index and skips indexing if the layout is found, to force reindexing set ``reindex = True``.

 Setting ``valid_only = False`` does not limit the files indexed to